Prathuvj/litguide/README.md

    - Open your browser to `http://localhost:8000`

 3. **Use the assistant**:
-   - **Upload Documents**: Click the attachment icon to upload legal PDFs
+   - **Upload Papers**: Click the attachment icon to upload research PDFs
+   - **Auto-Analysis**: Key information is automatically extracted and displayed
-   - **Ask Questions**: Type your queries about Indian law or uploaded documents
+   - **Ask Questions**: Query about methodologies, findings, or concepts
-   - **Get Answers**: Receive detailed responses with legal citations
+   - **Get Answers**: Receive detailed responses with citations from the papers

 ## Project Structure